General Criteria for Admission to University

 University of South Brittany, Département Informatique

 Experience of at least one programming language, and interest in programming.
+You should have already used at least one programming language (and implemented some algorithms), and eager to learn more about it.

 Basic statistics, linear algebra and differential calculus (usually studied in first year of scientific university curriculum).
 If NOT, it will be required to follow such courses through MOOC before entering the MSc programme.